Automated Testing: Let the Robots In!

 Union of Concerned Scientists

-Luke builds websites.
-More specifically, he helps organizations design, create, implement, maintain, and extend highly customized instances of open source content management systems as a full stack developer, accessibility advocate, and occasional system architect.
+More specifically, he helps organizations design, create, implement, maintain, and extend highly customized instances of open source content management systems as a web developer, accessibility advocate, and occasional system architect.
 Luke has been with the Union of Concerned Scientists since 2017 and spent the previous decade partnering with arts and cultural organizations, higher education and academic research institutions, and many others while working at Sametz Blackstone Associates.